duoyuncloud/ModelConverterTool/docs/config.md

 ## Fine-grained Quantization Config (GPTQ/AWQ)

-You can use advanced quantization configuration for GPTQ and AWQ engines, supporting options like `bits`, `group_size`, `sym`, `desc`, and more.
-All parameters in the quantization config will be passed to the quantizer for fine-grained control.
+You can use advanced quantization configuration for GPTQ and AWQ engines, supporting options like `bits`, `group_size`, `sym`, `desc_act`, and more.
+All parameters in the quantization config will be passed to the quantizer for fine-grained control (unsupported keys will be ignored).

+- `desc_act` (bool): Enable or disable the descriptive quantization mechanism for improved accuracy in some models.
+Default is `True`.

 **Example:**